carelesswhisp/XSENS-Live-Streamer/README.md

 # XSENS-Live-Streamer
-A tool to scream from Xsens MVN to unity3d with the basic free license Here's a draft for the GitHub page for the **Xsens Plugin**, formatted for a README.md file:
+A tool to stream from Xsens MVN to unity3d with the basic free license Here's a draft for the GitHub page for the **Xsens Plugin**, formatted for a README.md file:

 ---